 Water Wells.
-Water wells means wells excavated, drilled, dug, or driven for the supply of industrial, agricultural, or potable water for general public consumption.
+Water wells mean wells excavated, drilled, dug, or driven for the supply of industrial, agricultural, or potable water for general public consumption.

 Well.
-Well means any excavation that is drilled, cored, bored, washed, driven, dug, jetted, or otherwise constructed when intended use of such excavation is to conduct ground water from an aquifer or aquifer system to the surface by pumping or natural flow, to conduct waters or other liquids from the surface into any area beneath the surface of land or water by pumping or natural flow, or to monitor the characteristics of ground water within an aquifer system(s).
-Geotechnical borings greater than twenty (20) feet in depth are included in the definition of "well".
+Well means any excavation that is drilled, cored, bored, washed, driven, dug, jetted, or otherwise constructed when intended use of such excavation is to conduct ground water from an aquifer or aquifer system to the surface by pumping or natural flow, to conduct waters or other liquids from the surface into any area beneath the surface of land or water by pumping or natural flow, or to monitor aquifer system(s).
+Geotechnical borings greater than twenty (20) feet in depth shall be included in the definition of "well".

 Wellfield Management Zone.
-Wellfield management zone means a wellfield protection area around the wellheads of a community water well system.
+Wellfield management zone means a wellfield protection area around community water system wellheads (see Section 6.2).

 Wetlands.
-Wetlands means land that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient of support, and that under normal circumstances do or would support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Wetlands mean land that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient of support, and that under normal circumstances do or would support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 The term includes, but is not limited to, swamp hammocks, hardwood swamps, riverine cypress stands, cypress ponds, bayheads and bogs, wet prairies, freshwater marshes, tidal flats, salt marshes and marine meadows.